 Okay, it’s true that the EL Range binos, which are actually also rangefinders, aren’t really in the same class as the Vortex and Nikon models we’re looking at here.

 But these really are at the top of the 8×42 class and thus have the corresponding price tag to show it.
+So they deserve to be in this discussion of the best 8×42 binoculars available.

 The 8×42 EL Range binos do everything very well.
 They give you a clear picture of your target, whether it be a bird or a deer or a golf ball.